 plot_dist(post)

-If we want to robustify our power prior for θC\theta_C, we can add a vague component to the power prior distribution we previously created to construct a robust mixture prior which we can then pass to calc_post_beta.
-In general, we can define our prior to be a mixture distribution with an arbitrary number of beta components, in which case the resulting posterior distribution will also be a mixture of beta components.
+If we want to robustify our power prior for θC\theta_C, we can add a vague component to the power prior distribution we previously created to construct a robust mixture prior.
+In general, we can define our prior to be a mixture distribution with an arbitrary number of beta components, and see that this prior has features similar to the components.

 mix_prior <- dist_mixture(pwr_prior,